gevgeny/gulp-resources/README.md

 ### resources(options)

-Returns a stream with the concatenated asset files from the build blocks inside the HTML.
+Returns a stream with the extracted resource files.

 #### options.cwd